What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 Billable Hours for Freelancers

 For freelancers, billable hours are simpler in structure but just as easy to get wrong.
-The biggest risk is underreporting: not logging small tasks, skipping short client calls, or forgetting to track time when switching between projects.
+The biggest risk is underreporting.

 Here is how billable hours actually look in practice for a full-time freelancer: